TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 38/Exodus 38.29.md

 ---

-And the brass of the offering was seventy talents, and two thousand and four hundred shekels.
+The brass of the offering was seventy talents, and two thousand four hundred shekels.